reshalfahsi/vqa-clip-lstm/README.md

 ## Quantitative Result

-Here are the SQuAD metric results of the model.
+Here are the evaluation metric results of the model.

 SQuAD Metric                   | Score
 ------------------------------ | -------------
+BLEU 1-gram                    | 44.67%
 Exact Match                    | 44.32%
 F1-score                       | 44.63%